TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 .                                        |   -5 -
 Progress: resolved 812, reused 702, downloaded 0, added 0, done
 Done in 4.3s using pnpm v11.21.0

-% pnpm add -D @vitejs/plugin-react
-[ERR_PNPM_ADDING_TO_ROOT] Running this command will add the dependency to the workspace root, which might not be what you want - if you really meant it, make it explicit by running this command again with the -w flag (or --workspace-root).
-If you don't want to see this warning anymore, you may set the ignore-workspace-root-check setting to true.

 % pnpm add -D -w @vitejs/plugin-react
 ✓ Lockfile passes supply-chain policies (verified 2m ago)